worknidhi/demo-repo/README.md

 # demo-repo
-This is demo GitHub repo video
+This is demo GitHub repo video.